aniket19233-maker/ComputerVision_Project_YogaPoseClassification/README.md

 This was a Computer Vision Project which classified Yoga Poses using Features Extracted From Custom Features Created.

-# CSE 544 Machine Learning Project
+# CSE 544 Computer Vision Project

-## Rainfall Prediction using Machine Learning (T-28)
+## Yoga Pose Classification using Custom Features and Machine Learning (T-1)

 #### Work done as a part of the course CSE 544: Machine Learning by Prof. Koteshwar Rao JerriPothula.